-Run the following to allow SIP signaling from Flowroute's Primary and Secondary proxies:
+- To allow SIP Signaling from Flowroute's Primary and Secondary proxies are as follows:

 iptables -A INPUT -s sip-la1.flowroute.com -p UDP --dport 5060 -j ACCEPT

 `iptables -A INPUT -s sip-lv1.flowroute.com -p UDP --dport 5060 -j ACCEPT

 - To allow RTP Media (audio) into your system (verify the RTP range your system needs as this may vary):

 iptables -A INPUT -p UDP --dport 10000:20000 -j ACCEPT